revel/revel/manual/testing.md

 What Revel does is:

 * Scan the test source code for types that (transitively) embed TestSuite
-* Set the `rev.TestSuites` variable to a list of those types in the generated main.go file.
+* Set the `revel.TestSuites` variable to a list of those types in the generated main.go file.
 * On demand, uses reflection to find all methods beginning with "Test" on the TestSuite types, and invokes them to run the test.
 * Catches panics from bugs or failed assertions and displays the error helpfully.